 Misalignments in the neck can make the bones lean onto the nerve roots or brainstem, causing them to misfire signals to the brain.
 These incorrect brain signals can lead to poor fluid drainage, a problem that triggers worse vertigo attacks for Meniere's patients.

 It's not uncommon for vertigo patients to previously suffer from neck injuries or trauma.
 As a result, it's become one of the common factors that upper cervical chiropractic doctors observe when attending to their ailing patients.

 While there is no cure for vertigo specifically, there are known ways to ease your symptoms, such as upper cervical chiropractic care.
 Upper cervical chiropractors focus on keeping the alignment and balance of the top two vertebrae in the neck - the atlas and axis - which protects a vital central nervous system structure, the brainstem.
 When these bones are out of alignment - often due to trauma like car accidents or falls - it can disrupt blood flow and communication between the brain and body and lead to various health problems, including vertigo.

-Upper cervical chiropractic adjustments are guaranteed to be safe and gentle, offering lasting relief for many people suffering from chronic vertigo episodes.
+Upper cervical chiropractic adjustments are gentle and well tolerated by most patients.
+The adjustments often provide lasting relief for many people suffering from chronic vertigo episodes.
 If vertigo episodes interfere with your life, get your upper cervical spine checked.
 Consult with the reputable and certified team of chiropractic doctors from Symmetry Spinal Care.
 To book your appointment, call (587) 608-5538 or use the online contact form.